shakil-rahman/SRE_Cloud_computing_AWS/README.md

 - Data layer or data structure that gets stored on a server
 ### N-tier:
 ![Diagram](img/n-tier.png)
-- An N-tier architecture divides an application into logical layers and physical tiers
+- An N-tier architecture divides an application into logical layers and physical tiers (N number of tiers)
+- A tier is a layer of the application that crosses a process or server boundary
 - Layers are a way to separate responsibilities and manage dependencies with each layer having a specific responsibility.
 - Higher layers can use services in lower layers, but not the other way round